jkour/neSparkle/README.md

 2. Install the component using the installer.
 The installer will update the search paths of the IDE

+**Note:** In your applications you need to use the WinSparkle.DLL file, which can be found in the "Libraries" folder.
+The DLL files are Release builds (Visual Studio 2015)

 # Platforms
 This is a FireMonkey component.
 For now it implements access to Win32 and Win64.
 The intention is to write bindings for OSX, too.